Shambhala Teachings

 Shambhala Training Level 5: Open Sky, Primordial Stroke

-Letting go of deception and paying attention to the details of one’s life, one also finds the open clear sky of mind, which is a delightful source of wisdom and uplifted energy.
-By learning to trust our nature enough to let go into the present moment, the Shambhala teachings help us to soften our hearts and appreciate the sacredness of our daily lives.
+Letting go of deception and paying attention to the details of one’s life, one also finds the open clear sky of mind, which is a source of wisdom and uplifted energy.
+By learning to trust our nature enough to let go into the present moment, the Shambhala teachings help us to soften our hearts and appreciate the sacredness of our daily lives with delight.

-The book Great Eastern Sun: The Wisdom of Shambhala, is a collection of talks given at Shambhala Training Level 5s by Chogyam Trungpa, Rinpoche.
+Great Eastern Sun: The Wisdom of Shambhala, is a collection of talks given at various Shambhala Training Level V levels taught by Chogyam Trungpa, Rinpoche.

-The first five programs of Shambhala Training present some basic principles and practices, a complete toolkit of mindfulness-awareness meditation on the cushion and awareness and accurate action in everyday life.
-In subsequent programs, language and teachings from the original Shambhala root texts are presented.
+The first five programs of Shambhala Training present some basic principles and practices, a complete toolkit of mindfulness-awareness meditation on the cushion as well as practices related to awareness and accurate action in everyday life.
+In these further teaching programs, language and teachings from the original Shambhala root texts are presented.
 These are broadly addressed in sections 2 and 3 of the book Shambhala: Sacred Path of the Warrior and sections 2 and 3 of the book Smile at Fear: Awakening the Heart of Bravery.

 The term "Great Eastern Sun" refers to the power of basic goodness manifesting as vision and discipline.
 "Windhorse" (Tibetan: lungta) refers to the uplifted energy of basic goodness that can be roused in practice and through everyday life disciplines.
 "Rigden" principle and "cosmic mirror" refer to unconditional basic goodness as the magic and power of relating to primordial mind, mind before thought.